Hsinghsudwal/DataScience-early-projects/README.md

-# DATA SCIENCE REAL WORLD PROJECTS
+# DATA SCIENCE PROJECTS

-**Hey Data Scientist, I am learning Data Science and Machine Learning with the help of internet here is my some work.
-Check out my data science projects including Data preprocessing, machine learning and deep learning with various type of datasets.**

-> I created this repo when I was in my initial stage of learning.
-So my apporach is too amature for the problem statements.
-Do check my latest repositories :)

-# CONNECT ME:

-- **Gmail** : sudwalh@gmail.com
+** This Repository contains all the projects related to Data Science and Machine Learning.

 # Tools: